eladrion/certpcspkr_linux/README.md

 The aim of this project is to show that it is in principle possible to compile working Linux Device Drivers from code synthesised by CertiCoq.
 However, this project is still quite experimental and the performance of the synthesised code is weaker than manually written code.
 But it supports the same functionality as the original driver.
-The main benefit is that the code synthesised by CertiCoq is correct.
-Thus, the synthesised functionality (i.e. the source code) of `pcspkr_event` will be correct.
+The main benefit is that the code synthesised by CertiCoq can be expected to be correct since large parts of CertiCoq were verified.
+Thus, the synthesised functionality (i.e. the source code) of the formalised `pcspkr_event` can be expected to be correct.
-However, using [CompCert](https://compcert.org/) (a certified Clight compiler), it is even possible to extend the guarantee of correctness to the generation of the [assembly](https://compcert.org/man/manual001.html) code.
+Using [CompCert](https://compcert.org/) (a certified Clight compiler), it is even possible to extend the guarantee of correctness to the generation of the [assembly](https://compcert.org/man/manual001.html) code.

 The driver is not signed.
 Thus, when SecureBoot is activated, it will not be possible to load the driver.